Patricia Velásquez: Career

-Velásquez was appointed UNESCO Artist for Peace (Goodwill Ambassador) in June 2003, in the context of the International Decade for the World’s Indigenous People.
+Velásquez was appointed UNESCO Artist for Peace (Goodwill Ambassador) in June 2003, in the context of the International Decade for the World's Indigenous People.
 She was honored in recognition of her actions for protection of the Wayúu indigenous people in Latin America and for safeguarding their cultural heritage.

+in 2006, Velasquez was critically acclaimed for her debut stage performance in the lead role of School of the Americas at the Public Theater in New York City.

 Velásquez played the character of Begoña on several episodes of The L Word during its 5th season (2008).
 She had a recurring role on the television series Arrested Development playing Marta Estrella.
 On CSI: Miami, in the episode "From the Grave", she appeared as a guest star, playing Celia Gonzalez.
-She had a recurring role in the first season of Rescue Me playing Nez, the ex-girlfriend and mother of Franco's daughter, Keela.
-She also guest starred on Ugly Betty and Hawaii Five-0 (2010 TV series, season 9) She also voiced the character Marisol Díez Delgado in the SSX franchise.
+She had a recurring role in the first season of Rescue Me playing Nez.
+She also guest appeared on Ugly Betty and Hawaii Five-0 (2010 TV series, season 9).
+She also voiced the character Marisol Díez Delgado in SSX Tricky and Unuratu on the Shadow of the Tomb Raider video game.